MBA Degree Program Frequently Asked Questions

 You will have the opportunity to meet some of the McColl School mentors at the residency sessions.
 Throughout the program, our mentors are available to help students connect to the McColl School network and provide creative suggestions for balancing school with work and other responsibilities.
 They have a wide-array of professional experiences and thus offer an abundance of knowledge, expertise, and resources to you.

 Our belief is that McColl School mentors will help students succeed through the sharing of challenges, solutions, and best practices.

 Upon graduation, you’ll have the opportunity to become a mentor to others in the program, showing your commitment to the 3 Cs of Leadership: competence, character, and commitment to community ― the backbone of the McColl School experience.

 Is it possible to sit through an on-campus course?

 Unfortunately this is not possible due to the structure of the program.
 While your semester is divided into two 8-week sessions, the on-campus courses run the entire 16 weeks; therefore, the on-campus students won’t be covering the same material at the same time as the online students.

 How long will it take me to complete the MBA online?

-You may be able to complete the program in just 24 months.
+You may be able to complete the program in as few as 18 months.

 How do I get started?